FAQ

 Other members of staff working on the project, such as research assistants and technicians, should be costed using actual salary scales.
 Spreadsheets showing these scales are available.

-INCREMENTS - Salary costs should include provision for staff to receive applicable increments during the period of the project, except in cases where the above salary rates are used.
+Increments - Salary costs should include provisions for staff to receive applicable increments during the period of the project, except in cases where the above salary rates are used.

 Research Councils are funding research studentship stipend and fees at 100%.
 Project studentships should be included in project costings on this basis.